 Not necessarily, but it’s a warning sign that demands caution.

-For example, some salvage cars are perfectly repaired, such a shiny appearance, and can be safe, affordable options for economically conscious buyers.
+For example, some salvaged cars are fully repaired, have a shiny appearance, and can be safe, affordable options for cost-conscious buyers.

-Others might be repaired just from the appearance, while concealing serious, faulty structural problems underneath.
+Others might be repaired just on the surface, while concealing serious, underlying structural problems.

 Merits of Buying a Salvage Title Car: